Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Cannot fly drones below 400 feet altitude within designated boundaries of special city events (including Lambeau Field during Packers games) during scheduled times of events
+Cannot fly below 400 feet within designated boundaries of special city events during scheduled times.
+Includes Green Bay Packers games at Lambeau Field and other major events.

 View source